mgold/Invitation-to-Another-Dimension/README.md

 npm install
 ```
 Now fire up your favorite web server.
 As you develop, you'll want to have `gulp` running to take care of browserifying
 the JS and compiling the SASS.
+You may also want to change out `d3.min.js` for `d3.v3.js` in `js/main.js`.

 Although an attempt has been made to keep the code reasonably nice, it's a side project.
 Each stage follows the same
 module pattern: expose a function that sets up a small amount of initial state, various constants and functions, and